Vixx-X/ati2-lab2/README.md

-# SOAP-REST-DJANGO
+# ATI2 Lab2

-Example of SOAP and REST app in django
+Example of a todo CRUD using DRF and Ract in django

 Installation tested on Ubuntu 20.04.1 LTS.